galastrostats/general/git-tutorial/07-collaborating.md

 5. Select Protect this branch, and click Save changes.

 ## Make changes to a branch
-Make a branch of your local master and switch to it
+Make a branch of your (Wolfman's) local master and switch to it

 ```
-git branch pluto
+git branch wolfman-pluto
-git checkout pluto
+git checkout wolfman-pluto
 ```

 The Collaborator can now make a change in her clone of the Owner's repository,